Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. frequent development of hyperosmolar coma

 Task 26.
-In the treatment of exacerbation of chronic pancreatitis, all drugs are used, except:
+When treating exacerbation of chronic pancreatitis, all drugs are used except:

 1. cimetidine